GitGuardian/ggtools/new-arch-migration/README.md

 This migration will deploy a new version of GitGuardian in a separate namespace in the same existing cluster, alongside the current namespace containing the legacy GitGuardian application, so that this will prevent any downtime during the deployment of the new application.
 This is not possible to do the blue/green migration in the same namespace.
 The two versions of the application will use the same external databases.

 At the end of the deployment, depending on how you expose the application (Ingress, LoadBalancer), you will need to switch traffic to the new application.
+The blue/green migration is not supported for airgap installations.

 1. Clone the ggtools repository.